 Released in 1992, Mortal Kombat has seen its share of fame and infamy.
 One of the most popular fighting games of all time, MK has spawned both movies and lawsuits.
 The toughest part of this game was memorizing the button sequence for the finishing moves.
 These moves, at the time, were the talk of the town in the gaming world.
 I don’t recall anything so violent in videogames back in 1992.
 That alone, was a selling point.
 I had to see what all the fuss was about.
 This is one of the only fighting games I really ever played, except for one called Thrill Kill which I think was banned all together (played it overseas).
 See clip below.
 I never got into Tekken or any other fighting game other than sport fighting such as EA Sports Fight Night.
 Downloading MK was a nostalgic experience; however, I need to look up those sequences for finishing moves…to make it all worth it.

 If you have some extra points left over, these are some great choices especially if you are a bit older like me and looking for come classics to play.
 There’s a ton more out there; enough for another post on this subject sometime down the road.
 I hope some of these games brought back some memories.
 If you are young and want to know what your parents played when they were little check these out.
 The graphics alone will definitely make you appreciate what you are playing with now.
 Enjoy!

-Posted on April 5, 2012, in Theme Thursday, Videogames and tagged Excitebike, Mortal Kombat, Nintendo Wii, Nintendo Wii Points, Paperboy, Super Mario Bros 3, Switchball, Videogames, Xbox 360, Xbox points.
+Posted on 2012-04-05, in Theme Thursday, Videogames and tagged Excitebike, Mortal Kombat, Nintendo Wii, Nintendo Wii Points, Paperboy, Super Mario Bros 3, Switchball, Videogames, Xbox 360, Xbox points.
 Bookmark the permalink.
-Leave a Comment.
+Leave a comment.